Flank/flank-dashboard/metrics/ci_integrations/docs/02_ci_integration_user_guide.md

 #### Automate CI Integrations

 Obviously, it is not very handy to manually run the CI Integrations tool every time you have a new build.
 You should wait for a new build to finish, then check your configuration file is up-to-date, run a sync command with this configuration file, and then wait for a sync process to complete.
-Moreover, storing a configuration file on your machine maybe not as safe as it would like to be.
+Moreover, storing a configuration file on your machine may be not as safe as it would like to be.

 The solution is to automate builds data importing within the CI tool you are using.
 The implementation of such automation is out of the scope for this user guide and can be tricky, but the result worth all the efforts.
 For more information, consider the [Buildkite CI Integration](https://github.com/platform-platform/monorepo/blob/master/docs/17_buildkite_ci_integration.md) document that provides an example of how to configure automatic builds importing for `Buildkite` CI.